robotkernel-hal/module_dsp402/README.md

 - **`pdout` / `pdout_trigger`**: Output PDO device and its trigger
 - **`status_word_name`**, **`control_word_name`**: Field names within the PDO frames for DSP‑402 state logic
 - The module processes each axis individually, driving transitions based on received `Statusword` and desired states.

 ---

+## 🔄 Runtime Behavior

+The module:

+1. Reads Statusword from input PDOs.
+2. Applies internal DSP402 state logic.
+3. Outputs an appropriate Controlword to guide the drive into desired states (e.g. Switch On, Enable Operation).

+It simplifies FSM control typically required for enabling axes in automation systems.

+---

+## 🔍 Debugging Tips

+- Ensure that pdin and pdout references are correct and that they map to real EtherCAT slave PDOs.
+- Use status_word_name and control_word_name strings that match exactly with your PDO definitions (as per SDO configuration or ESI files).

+---